EYBlockchain/nightfall_3/README.md

 If this is the first run, nightfall-deployer will do a trusted setup of the proving circuits.
 This takes about 30 mins.
 Subsequently it will omit this step if it detects a trusted setup.

+You may (will) find that the timber service errors and restarts once or twice.
+This is fine provided it does finally start (you can tell if it reports that it has subscribed to the NewLeaf and NewLeaves events).
+It's because Timber has been configured to `AUTOSTART`, however this will fail until the Shield contract has been deployed, at which point Timber will be able to obtain a Shield contract address.
+Given this situation will not arise in normal use, it's acceptable.

 Once the setup is done and the smart contracts are deployed, you will see `nightfall-deployer` exit with code 0.
 At this point you can run the tests.
 Open another terminal in the same directory (root of `nightfall-client`) and run `npm test`.